 I am an aquatic ecologist and assistant professor interested in fish biodiversity, conservation, and science communication.
-My current research focuses on ecology, evolution, and genomics of gars and other ancient fishes, and how that research can be applied to better understanding human disease and development.
+My current research focuses on ecology and evolution of gars and other ancient fishes, and how that research can be applied to better understanding human disease and development.
 Additional projects involve conservation of Great Lakes migratory fishes, “Ancient Sport Fish” (e.g. gars and bowfins), and peripheral populations of species.
 I also communicate science through traditional and social media to raise awareness of the value of aquatic ecosystems and freshwater biodiversity.

 This site provides information on my current and past research in aquatic conservation ecology, sustainable aquaculture, and science communication.
 The views reflected on this site are mine and do not reflect the views of my employer.
 Thank you for visiting!–

 Ph.D., Resource Ecology & Management (Aquatics), University of Michigan, Ann Arbor

 Dissertation title: Life history, growth, and genetic diversity of the spotted gar (Lepisosteus oculatus) from peripheral and core populations [PDF]